44 Ways to Lose Noticeable Inches of Belly Fat

 Cinnamon contains powerful antioxidants called polyphenols that are proven to alter body composition and improve insulin sensitivity.
-An animal study printed in Archives of Biochemistry and Biophysics showed that the addition of dietary cinnamon reduced the accumulation of belly fat.
+A Metabolism journal study showed that the addition of dietary cinnamon can activate thermogenesis and potentially help you burn fat.
 Add it to your overnight oats or sprinkle some in your coffee to reap the benefits.

-When dining out, sit at a well lit table by a window.
-According to studies, those who park themselves in a dark booth are 80% more susceptible to ordering desserts.
+When dining out, sit at a well-lit table by a window.
+According to Slim By Design, those who park themselves in a dark booth are over 70% more susceptible to ordering desserts.